drbeco/xadreco/README.md

 Notice that this version do not need the parameter "xboard" to work.

-(Se vocÍ j· tem algumas outras engines configuradas no seu winboard.ini, ent„o adicione as linhas:
+(Se voc√™ j√° tem algumas outras engines configuradas no seu winboard.ini, ent√£o adicione as linhas:

 winboard.exe -cp -fcp "engines\xadrecov57\xadreco.exe" -fd "engines\xadrecov57\"
 no grupo /firstChessProgramNames=